-When you experience physical pain in your Tai Chi or Qigong practice, it is your body’s way of alerting you to something that is off kilter.
+When you experience physical pain in your Tai Chi or Qigong practice, it is your body's way of alerting you to something that is off kilter.
 It could be that your alignment is incorrect, which is causing your body weight to displace or get stuck in a joint that you should not be loading weight onto.
 Or it could be that you are working outside of your ability for that current training session.
 Pain is a helpful diagnostic that allows you to train gracefully to your own physical baseline.
 Read more in my article, Tai Chi hurt my knees.

 Postural, soft tissue and joint pain forces us to practice Tai Chi and Qigong appropriately and accurately, bringing our focus back to basics, those being posture and awareness.
 Without that focus we could risk injury and a further increase in pain.
 Pain demands our attention, during times of injury recovery it is often important to continue exercising, no matter how gentle or reduced the movements.
 We can adapt our training sessions to centre around pain management, staying safe in an aligned posture and increasing body awareness as we move.

 With chronic and acute pain there is room to explore exercise in a healthy way.
-As Tai Chi and Qigong movements are slow, non-impact and controlled, this helps you discover what is ‘safe’ pain and what is ‘unsafe’ pain.
+As Tai Chi and Qigong movements are slow, non-impact and controlled, this helps you discover what is 'safe' pain and what is 'unsafe' pain.
 You can use the warm up sessions to learn about your physical boundaries for that day and work from that point on.
 Only you can discover what safe and unsafe pain feels like.
 This takes time and patience in your practice and professional guidance from an instructor.
-Pain is not something to react to in a tense and frightened way, learn to pause when you feel pain and reduce the movement to where it is comfortable.
-It’s ok to explore and find the sharp edges of your pain boundary, and then correct and adapt your movements from there on.
+Pain is not something to react to in a tense and frightened way, instead you can learn to pause when you feel pain and reduce the movement to where it is comfortable.
+It's ok to explore and find the sharp edges of your pain boundary, and then correct and adapt your movements from there on.
 Use pain as a diagnostic, helping to guide you in your practice.

 If you live with chronic pain, you are always in varying degrees and types of pain.
 I have personal experience of this and have spent many years now exploring my pain boundaries when training Tai Chi and Qigong.
 In my case I have to work through some levels and types of pain when exercising to get to a stage of relief.
-This won’t be the same for everyone.
+This won't be the same for everyone.
 Take time to explore your own physical baseline in a gentle way, without fear or negative reaction, simply observe and adapt your movements.
-Exercise can help you manage chronic pain which is turn can help aid chronic fatigue.
+Exercise can help you manage chronic pain which in turn can help aid chronic fatigue.

 When you first start out the concentration needed to increase your body awareness can be quite demanding.
 It takes brain power and imagination to internally feel and visualise your physical body as you are moving.
 To develop your awareness skills in your practice, focus on one part of the body at a time for a series of movements.
 It can also be helpful when you are starting out to video yourself to see what areas of your alignment need developing.